 8 See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.

 Unfortunately, as the Church, we have allowed Caesar to train our children in public schools for well over a century, the effects of which we are currently witnessing among young believers as well as pastors.
 The truth of the matter is, is that parents today have failed to realize that discipleship is their primary responsibility, not the church on Sunday mornings and not the schoolhouse during the week.
 Jesus tells us in Matthew 28:19 to go out and make disciples and the most important disciples in your life are your sons and your daughters.

 In our family, we consider schooling as a form of discipleship and we homeschool our children.
 Parents, I’m here to tell you that if you’re sending your kids to public school every day, you can not compete with the anti-biblical worldview that your children’s teachers are instilling in them as well as undermining and supplanting your biblical worldview.

 Your children are being indoctrinated 8+ hours a day, 5 days a week with a Cultural Marxist, Secular Humanist anti-biblical worldview.
-This is not including the indoctrination that they are getting from Hollywood, social media and the entertainment industries, if you allow them to watch such things.
+This does not include the indoctrination that they are getting from Hollywood, social media, and the entertainment industries if you allow them to watch such things.
 How hard do you think it will be to do a spiritual detox with them so that they can unlearn all of that indoctrination of unbiblical, spiritually damaging garbage from your children’s brains?
 It’ll be much more difficult than you think.